 18. Patience is essential

 Above all, patience is essential.
 We all want to turn stock over rapidly.
 Ideally, it would only take a month to get each individual product sold.
 In reality, it doesn’t work like that.
 You’re going to have people that jump on your listings.
 You’re going to have market shifts.
 Things change constantly.
 Sit tight and see things out.
+Let your repricer do the work.
 When you crash the prices unnecessarily, it may bring sales faster, but it will slow your growth.
 Best practice is to triple check everything you source for the sales velocity, and ensure that your margins are healthy enough to withstand price dips.

 When I first started out, I couldn’t take those random dips in price.
 On a few items, I was bullied into lowering the price, because I needed to get the money back on my investments.
 As I adapted my sourcing, it became less of an issue.
 It was a confidence thing.
 Once you know what you’re doing, you’ll feel more comfortable sitting back and letting people battle over price until they sell out – leaving you to take the rest of the customers.